Japanese submarine I-121: 1938–1941

 While in reserve, I-121 and all three of her sister ships — which, like her, had been renumbered on 1 June 1938, I-22 becoming I-122, I-23 becoming I-123, and I-24 becoming I-124 — underwent conversion into submarine tankers.
 Retaining their minelaying and torpedo capabilities, they were modified so that each of them could carry 15 tons of aviation gasoline with which to refuel flying boats, allowing the flying boats to extend their range during reconnaissance and bombing missions by meeting the submarines in harbors and lagoons for more fuel.

 On 1 May 1940, I-121 returned to active service in Submarine Division 13, which was assigned that day to Submarine Squadron 5 in the 4th Fleet.
 She soon began a lengthy training cruise in the Pacific in company with I-121, I-123, and I-124: The four submarines departed Sasebo, Japan, on 16 May 1940 and visited the waters of the Caroline Islands, Marshall Islands, and Mariana Islands before concluding their cruise with their arrival at Yokosuka, Japan, on 22 September 1940.
 On 11 October 1940, I-121 was one of 98 Imperial Japanese Navy ships that gathered along with more than 500 aircraft on the Japanese coast at Yokohama Bay for an Imperial fleet review — the largest fleet review in Japanese history — in honor of the 2,600th anniversary of the enthronement of the Emperor Jimmu, Japan's legendary first emperor.

 Submarine Division 13 was reassigned directly to the Kure Naval District on 15 November 1940, and from 30 January to 4 February 1941, I-121 temporarily substituted for I-122 as flagship of the division.
 On 1 May 1941, Submarine Division 13 was assigned to Submarine Squadron 6 in the 3rd Fleet, a component of the Combined Fleet.

 As the Imperial Japanese Navy began to deploy in preparation for the impending conflict in the Pacific, I-121 departed Yokosuka in November 1941 bound for Samah on Hainan Island in China.
 She arrived at Samah on 27 November 1941.
 On 1 December 1941, she departed Samah to begin what would become her first war patrol.
 She received the message "Climb Mount Niitaka 1208" (Niitakayama nobore 1208) from the Combined Fleet on 2 December 1941, indicating that war with the Allies would commence on 8 December 1941 Japan time (7 December 1941 on the other side of the International Date Line in Hawaii, where the war would begin with Japan's attack on Pearl Harbor).
-On 7 December 1941, the last day in East Asia before the attck, I-121 laid forty-two Type 88 Mark 1 mines northeast of Singapore in the vicinity of 00°40′N 115°00′E. She then took up her patrol station off the eastern entrance of Johore Strait.
+On 7 December 1941, the last day in East Asia before the attack, I-121 laid forty-two Type 88 Mark 1 mines northeast of Singapore in the vicinity of 00°40′N 115°00′E. She then took up her patrol station off the eastern entrance of Johore Strait.